 Students are introduced to foundational and science-informed principles in trauma psychology as they are contextualized by culture.
 Attention is directed to an examination of multicultural competence, trauma risk reduction, and trauma intervention.
 The course will survey interpersonal trauma (including child abuse and partner and spousal abuse) as well as natural disasters and medical trauma.
-This course satisfies the BBS requirement for coursework in spousal or partner abuse assessment, detection, and intervention.
 Prerequisite: PSY 600.